Podman Desktop for Java Development

 The result should be similar to the following.

 Similarly, you can keep using Docker Compose for running containers on Podman.
-Create a docker-compose.yml file with the following content.
+Using the same compose.yml file created before, you can run it on Podman using the Docker Compose CLI.

 Even if using Docker Compose, the container is running on Podman.
 You can check its logs with the following command.